GoogleCloudPlatform/professional-services/examples/gcf-pubsub-vm-delete-event-handler/README.md

 ```
 resource.type="gce_instance"
+jsonPayload.event_type="GCE_API_CALL"
 jsonPayload.event_subtype="compute.instances.delete"
 ```

-Note: Two events are generated for each VM delete.

- 1. A `GCE_API_CALL` event occurs when the VM deletion is requested.
+This filter results in one event published per VM deletion, a `GCE_API_CALL` event when the VM deletion is requested.
- 2. A `GCE_OPERATION_DONE` event occurs after the VM deletion has completed.

-The function triggers on both events but takes action only on GCE_API_CALL events.
+If additional events are published to the topic, the function triggers, but ignores events which do not match this filter.

 Service Account
 ===